 From the Bishop Pass trail, near where the trail crosses the last creek but before the trail starts switchbacking through the moraine, head east, cross country through the moraine toward the correct chute, described below.
 Travel through the moraine is through large boulders, but only class 2.
 It's pretty easy terrain, so if you leave the trail a little too early or too late, you're unlikely to encounter any major problems finding the correct route using the images below.

 To identify the chute leading to the correct Jigsaw Pass, look at the images below and zoom in- you'll see a 4x4 wood post that was sticking up out of the top of one of the chutes when the image was taken in 2006.
-As of September, 2010, it has been reported that this post is no longer there.
+As of September, 2010, it was reported that this post is no longer there, but apparently has been replaced as of September 2014 (as one climber reports).
 Aim for THIS chute - this is Jigsaw pass.
 It's important to note that the pass is NOT at the low point in the saddle to your east, but rather to the south side.
 A small pair of binoculars might help locating the post.
 Although steep, the climb to the pass is not harder than easy class 3.
 Once you make it to the top, the east side of the pass is a gentle bowl, much easier than the west side.

 At the top of the pass, there is a pass register.
 I was the first one to sign the pass register in the previous 2 years.
 If you ascend to Jigsaw Pass, make sure you take notice of where the pass actually is for the return trip - it's up on the shoulder of Aperture peak, and not the lowest point in the saddle.